 Bollywood is the largest film producing industry in India and one of the largest centers of film production in the world.
 The term Bollywood is a combination of the words “Bombay” and “Hollywood’.
-Bollywood dancing is the genre arising out of the spectacular song-and-dance routines that one sees in Indian films, somewhat like Hollywood onscreen musicals of the 40’s.
-The dancing is mostly modeled on a combination of Indian & Western, where styles such as the elegant classical dance Katthak, and vibrant Indian folk dance elements of various regions of India blend with hiphop, jazz, ballet, Middle Eastern and Latin dance styles.
-Often rich in percussion, accompanied with stellar playback singing, with Hindi and sometimes ‘Hinglish’ lyrics, Bollywood music is foot-tapping, inspiring and soul-stirring!
-Bollywood dancing, as a synthesis of the sound & sight, appeals to audiences of all origins.
+Bollywood dancing is the genre arising out of the song-and-dance routines that one sees in Indian films.
+The dancing is mostly modeled on a combination of Indian & Western, where styles such as the classical dance Katthak, and vibrant Indian folk dance elements of various regions of India come together with hiphop, jazz, contemporary, Middle Eastern, Latin and other world styles.
+Often rich in percussion, accompanied with stellar playback singing, with Hindi and sometimes ‘Hinglish’ lyrics these days, Bollywood music is foot-tapping, inspiring and soul-stirring!
+Bollywood music and films appeals to a cross-section of audiences internationally.

 Bollywood Dance Benefits:

-- Confidence on the dance floor- execute simple or complicated Bollywood signature moves in a routine that will surprise your friends & family!
+- Confidence on the dance floor- execute signature Bollywood moves -interpret a diverse variety of songs- surprise friends & family!

 - Improve your social or stage presentation with grace, rhythm, and energy

 - Understand lyrical context and express with eloquent expression!